 Table tennis robot

 A table tennis robot can be a useful way to train, especially if you don’t have anyone at home to practice with.
 I have a Robo-Pong 2050, which I am very happy to recommend.
 It’s a mid-range robot.
 It has loads of features compared to cheap robots, but it’s not as expensive as a top range robot.
-I have had this robot for four years and it has always worked perfectly.
+I have had this robot for several years and it has always worked perfectly.

 Table tennis net

 Do not buy a really cheap table tennis net.
 Cheap nets are notorious for falling to pieces after a short period of time.
 Spend a little more and you can buy a net which will last for a number of years (if you look after it).
 I’ve been using a Butterfly clip on my table in the garage and it survived for many years.
 I have since upgraded to a JOOLA Pro Tour net for my table in my garden room, which is more expensive but very sturdy.
 I am happy to recommend this product.
 It’s not the most expensive net you buy, but good quality for a decent price.

 Ball catch net